 Steps on Choosing a Market

-- Choose an emerging market based on criteria above.
+- Choose an emerging market based on the criteria above.

-- Begin researching market for tax laws, tenant laws, quality of life.
+- Begin researching the market for tax laws, tenant laws, and quality of life.

 - Choose the type of property to invest in: A B C D, and the strategy you will employ.